aws/s2n-tls/docs/usage-guide/topics/ch04-connection.md

 # TLS Connections

 Users will need to create a `s2n_connection` struct to store all of the state necessary for a TLS connection.
+One `s2n_connection` must be created for each TCP stream.
 Call `s2n_connection_new()` to create a new server or client connection.
 Call `s2n_connection_free()` to free the memory allocated for this struct when no longer needed.
-In a TLS server, there will be one `s2n_connection` for each TCP stream.

 ## Connection Memory